-The BEST way to take in sights of The Big Apple, is to head up to the top of the Empire State Building to have a cocktail and soak it all in.
+The BEST way to take in sights of The Big Apple, is to head up to Top Deck at the Empire State Building to have a cocktail and soak it all in.

 If you’re looking for more of a chill, relaxed vibe, the head to the rooftop of Output on a sunny day for epic views of the city and great music.
 Output also offers up one of the underground clubs in all of NYC, with a sound system that will blow your mind.

 Located on the 22nd floor of the rooftop of Westlight at The William Vale Hotel is a super chic spot with EPIC views of Manhattan!

 The Kingsley NYC:

 The Kingsley NYC is the perfect spot for brunch with a great menu and atmosphere.

 No visit to NYC is complete without eating the following foods: pizza, bagels, burgers, and food truck goodies–so bring your appetite!

 The first capital of the United States was New York City.
 In 1789 George Washington took his oath as president on the balcony at Federal Hall.